wordswords/dotfiles/README.md

 this method to use Github Copilot and OpenAI Codex in VIM to generate shell commands and then have them execute in the shell.
-21. Use `cht <language> <command>` to consult the chtsht.sh repository of high quality cheatsheets on many subjects.
+21. Use `cht <language> <command>` to consult the chtsht.sh repository of high quality cheatsheets on a lot of subjects.
 22. Use `ai <query>` to ask ChatGPT for some wisdom.
-Whatever it returns will automatically be copied to the clipboard.
+Whatever it returns will be copied to the clipboard.

 ## VIM9 shortcuts

 The most important VIM shortcut is `<leader> h` which is currently mapped to `, h`.
-This will open up this document, which is kept up to date.
+This will open up this document, which is usually up to date.

 1. `<TAB>` to activate autocomplete plug ins.
 2. `,` is set to be the `<leader>` key in VIM9, use it to trigger shortcuts.